 Required Disclosure for the Clery Act

 The Public Safety Office at Juniata College is an important area within Student Affairs.
-The staff of six full-time officers, one full time office support officer, five part-time officers, are supervised by a Director who reports to the Dean of Students.
+The staff of seven full-time officers, one full time office support officer, four part-time officers, are supervised by a Director who reports to the Dean of Students.

 The Public Safety Office is a service-oriented operation on our campus.
 The Public Safety Officers have a variety of training and professional experiences ranging from criminal investigation procedures, self-defense techniques, and medical training.
 Each officer must go through periodic training as part of their employment requirements.
 Public Safety personnel are on the job 24 hours a day, seven days a week.
 The department has at its disposal a vehicle with full radio communication equipment to communicate with local law enforcement agencies and EMA.
 The Public Safety Officers have an excellent working relationship with the local and state police.

 The sworn police officers receive their authority from Act 501 of the Pennsylvania Consolidated Statutes.
 Officers are also trained under Act 120, known as the Municipal Police Training and Education Act.

 All Public Safety Officers are Act 235 certified to carry fire arms.

 The College employs approximately 400 non student employees.
 To view employee information click on the the following: Human Resources